rocky-jaiswal/my_blogs/content/2023-07-13-state-machine-composed.md

 date: 13/07/2023
 ---

-One of my core philosophies is to build software systems which are more of less **"data transformers"** e.g. our code provides a description of how data flows through our program.
+One of my core philosophies is to build software systems which are more or less **"data transformers"** e.g. our code provides a description of how data flows through our program.
 I usually want to write functions that get some data and return some data, this should be done as deterministically (e.g. using types) and declaratively as possible, and then whole systems can be built composing these functions.

 ![construction worker with pipes](/images/pipelines.png) _Random AI generated image_